Estimating toxics loadings to the Lake Washington Watershed

-- In 2003, the Washington Department of Health (WDOH) issued a fish consumption advisory (external link) for polychlorinated biphenyls (PCBs) in Lake Washington which includes yellow perch, cutthroat trout, carp, and northern pike minnow;
+- The Washington Department of Health (WDOH) issued a fish consumption advisory (external link) for polychlorinated biphenyls (PCBs) in Lake Washington which includes yellow perch, cutthroat trout, carp, and northern pike minnow;

 - Fish consumption advisories also exist across Puget Sound for multiple fish species due to health risks from PCBs and mercury (external link);

 - Limited consumption of yellow perch and cutthroat trout (common recreational species) is advised in Lake Washington, and WDOH recommends no consumption of carp or northern pikeminnow (species consumed by multiple ethnic groups);

 Toxic effects of PCBs and PBDEs:

 - The bioaccumulation of PCBs and polybrominated diphenyl ethers (PBDEs) presents potential health risks to both aquatic life and humans: